 The African Union has also worked to pool demand by entering directly into contracts with pharmaceutical companies.
 For example, Johnson & Johnson has committed to supply the African Union with up to 400 million doses beginning in the third quarter of 2021.
 Outside the European Union, this is the only such effort in joint procurement.

-However, to date, many of the doses that have been allocated or promised have not yet hit the ground.
-Of the 77.6 million doses allocated to African nations through COVAX, just 14.9 million had been received as of May 2021.
+However, to date, many of the promised doses have not yet hit the ground.
+Of the 77.6 million doses allocated to African nations through COVAX, just 15.7 million had been received as of July 2021.
 Most nations were relying on vaccines produced by the Serum Institute of India, a major supplier for COVAX — but as India grapples with its own major outbreak, the government decided to restrict exports of doses.

 At this rate, most countries in Africa will not see widespread vaccination until 2023.